123ojp/VxLAN-Scanner/README.md

-ip link add $IF_NAME type vxlan id $VID remote $DSTADDR local $MYPUBIP dstport $DPORT ip link set up dev $IF_NAME ip addr add 10.0.0.2/24 dev $IF_NAME ping -c 1 10.0.0.1 ip r add 192.168.122.0/24 via 10.0.0.1
+ip link add $IF_NAME type vxlan id $VID remote $DSTADDR local $MYPUBIP dstport $DPORT ip link set up dev $IF_NAME ip addr add 10.0.0.2/24 dev $IF_NAME
+### You need to ping to the same subnet to trigger an ARP request, which lets the server know you are here ###
+ping -c 1 10.0.0.1
+ip r add 192.168.122.0/24 via 10.0.0.1